fayssal-el-elmofatiche/flask-stock-screener/readme.md

 # Flask Stock Screener

-A simple stock screener for Flask.
+A simple stock screener built with Flask.
 It's a work in progress.
 This is based on the Mega Flask tutorial from [Flask Mega Tutorial](https://github.com/miguelgrinberg/mega-flask-tutorial).

 ## Installation